obesampson80/alx-system_engineering-devops/0x00-shell_basics/README.md

 *ls* Display the content list of your current directory
 #2.
 There is no place like home
 *cd ../../root* Changes working directory to the user's home directory
+# 3. The long format
+*ls -l* Display current directory contents in a long format